comh together + ruith Scottish Gaelic running. Population - 1,839.

 As well as the seating, they've an altar full of 'craft', Scottish beers at least a year before they were fashionable and the deli's handy for the haggis and the hummus.
 Right on the narrow, but busy, high street, this is where you'll likely end up stocking up if you're staying nearby.

-A bit like San Francisco and no, there's not a big old bridge here, Comrie can claim to be an earthquake capital.
-'Shaky Toon' as it's known and no, not Newcastle United's defence[1], experiences more frequent and intense tremors than anywhere else in the UK.
+A bit like San Francisco and not because there's a big old bridge here, Comrie can claim to be an earthquake capital.
+'Shaky Toon', as it's known, experiences more frequent and intense tremors than anywhere else in the UK.

 Here is bang on the Highland Boundary Fault, you see, and state-of-the-art seismic detection equipment has been installed just south of the village in a purpose-built and earthquake-safe structure.